enableiot/iotkit-agent/agent/README.md

 ````
 #### Known limitations

-* You will need to switch to MQTT protocol to exercise the Actuation functionality.
 * Components registered through the OISP Cloud API will not be known by the oisp-agent.

 ## License